giruml34/lab2-youtube-web-crawler/README.md

 Each search collected video metadata including video URLs, channel information, titles, and short descriptions.

 ## Why This Comparison
-I chose this comparison to examine how different keywords referencing the same geographic conflict produce different narratives on YouTube.
-While both searches relate to the same events, the wording may influence whether content emphasizes Indigenous resistance or legal and infrastructural perspectives.
+I chose this comparison to investigate how different keywords related to the same geographic issue produce different narratives on YouTube.
+While both searches are for the same events, the language may impact whether the content emphasizes Indigenous resistance or legal and infrastructure viewpoints.

 ## Word Cloud Comparison
 ### Standing Rock